selectel/terraform-provider-selectel/website/docs/r/domains_rrset_v2.html.markdown

 * `zone_id` - (Required) Unique identifier of the zone.
 Changing this creates a new RRSet.
 Retrieved from the [selectel_domains_zone_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/domains_zone_v2) resource.

 * `name` - (Required) RRSet name.
 Changing this creates a new RRSet.
 The value must be the same as the zone name.
 If `type` is `SRV`, the name must also include service and protocol, see the [example usage for SRV RRSet](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/domains_rrset_v2#srv-rrset).
-Changing this creates a new RRSet.

 * `type` - (Required) RRSet type.
 Changing this creates a new RRSet.
 Available types are `A`, `AAAA`, `TXT`, `CNAME`, `MX`, `SRV`, `SSHFP`, `ALIAS`, `CAA`.